tribixbite/awesome/README.md

 *   [theowni/Damn-Vulnerable-RESTaurant-API-Game](https://github.com/theowni/Damn-Vulnerable-RESTaurant-API-Game) - Damn Vulnerable Restaurant is an intentionally vulnerable Web API game for learning and training purposes dedicated to developers, ethical hackers and security engineers.
 *   [dolph/dictionary](https://github.com/dolph/dictionary) - A list of the most popular English words.
 *   [jw782cn/RepoChat-200k](https://github.com/jw782cn/RepoChat-200k) - ⚡Chat with GitHub Repo Using 200k context window of Claude instead of RAG!⚡
-*   [jakobdylanc/llmcord](https://github.com/jakobdylanc/llmcord) - A Discord LLM chat bot that supports any OpenAI compatible API (xAI, Mistral, Groq, OpenRouter, Ollama, vLLM, LM Studio and more)
+*   [jakobdylanc/llmcord](https://github.com/jakobdylanc/llmcord) - A Discord LLM chat bot that supports any OpenAI compatible API (Ollama, LM Studio, vLLM, OpenRouter, xAI, Mistral, Groq and more)
 *   [anthropics/anthropic-tools](https://github.com/anthropics/anthropic-tools) -
 *   [jimmc414/1filellm](https://github.com/jimmc414/1filellm) - Specify a github or local repo, github pull request,  arXiv or Sci-Hub paper, Youtube transcript or documentation URL on the web and scrape into a text file and clipboard  for easier LLM ingestion
 *   [Reddidgy/RepoToTextForLLMs](https://github.com/Reddidgy/RepoToTextForLLMs) - Automate the analysis of GitHub repositories for LLMs with RepoToTextForLLMs.
 Fetch READMEs, structure, and non-binary files efficiently.
 Outputs include analysis prompts to aid in comprehensive repo evaluation